 Integrating the marketing activities of two businesses starts well before the transaction has been finalized.
 A team from Marketing should be actively engaged in the Due Diligence process making a thorough assessment of the target company’s products, market position, brand, customers, distribution, pricing, profitability, promotional strategies, sales channels, partnerships, etc. The primary value of any business resides in these assets and the Marketing team knows them best.
 Furthermore, the intellectual capital gained during Due Diligence should serve to be the foundation of the preliminary integration plan.

-For my complete paper on this subject, just visit this page and we’ll send it right out to you.
+For the complete paper on this subject, just visit this page and we’ll send it right out to you.